strato-net/strato-platform/RAImulti-node-deploy.md

 ## boot node
 Using the new and shiny deployment script `strato-admin.sh` we deploy strato:

+If the machine is new and doesn't have docker, use the `--bare` flag when deploying

+`genesisBlock=$(< gb.json) lazyBlocks=false miningAlgorithm=SHA ./strato-admin.sh --run-tag 134180041_cirrus-silo-16mb-message-size-20161129 --bare`

+Else, you can exlcude the `--bare` flag

 `genesisBlock=$(< gb.json) lazyBlocks=false miningAlgorithm=SHA ./strato-admin.sh --run-tag 134180041_cirrus-silo-16mb-message-size-20161129`

 ## All nodes started after boot node

+If the machine is new and doesn't have docker, use the `--bare` flag when deploying

+`genesisBlock=$(< gb.json) lazyBlocks=false miningAlgorithm=SHA bootnode=<IP.Of.Boot.Node> ./strato-admin.sh --run-tag 134180041_cirrus-silo-16mb-message-size-20161129 --bare`

+Else, you can exlcude the `--bare` flag

 `genesisBlock=$(< gb.json) lazyBlocks=false miningAlgorithm=SHA bootnode=<IP.Of.Boot.Node> ./strato-admin.sh --run-tag 134180041_cirrus-silo-16mb-message-size-20161129`